rackerlabs/rackspace-how-to/content/exchange/microsoft-account-association-issues.md

 The following issues are indications of Microsoft account conflicts:

-- Password prompts when opening Outlook
+- Password prompts when you open Outlook
-- "Cannot start Microsoft Office Outlook.
-Cannot open the Outlook Window"
+- Receive **"Cannot start Microsoft Office Outlook.
+Cannot open the Outlook Window."** message
-- "Your mailbox has been temporarily moved to Microsoft Exchange server"
+- Receive **"Your mailbox has been temporarily moved to Microsoft Exchange server."** message
-- Bounce Messages received and showing sent out as outlook_******@outlook.com
+- Bounce messages received and showing sent out as **outlook_******@outlook.com**
-- Users who have Full Access to other mailboxes getting password prompts.
+- Users who have full access to other mailboxes getting password prompts
-- Autodiscover resolves to \<https://Outlook.office365.com/autodiscover/autodiscover.xml\> first
+- Autodiscover resolves to **https://Outlook.office365.com/autodiscover/autodiscover.xml** first

-In these cases, Outlook is attempting to redirect to Microsoft's own Office 365 servers due to the user's email address being associated to a Microsoft account.
-To correct this, you must remove the association between the Rackspace email or Hosted Exchange address and the Microsoft account.
+In these cases, Outlook is attempting to redirect to Microsoft's own Office 365&reg; servers due to the user's email address being associated to a Microsoft account.
+To correct this situation, you must remove the association between the Rackspace email or Hosted Exchange address and the Microsoft account.

-### Verify the email address is associated with a Microsoft Account
+### Verify the email address is associated with a Microsoft account

-To verify if this could be affecting your email account, navigate to <https://login.live.com/>, type in the affected email address and click **Next**.
-If you receive the warning stating, "That Microsoft account doesn't exist.
-Enter a different account or get a new one", then the email address is not associated to a Microsoft account.
-If you are prompted to enter your password, this means that your email address is set as the primary alias for your Microsoft account and you need to follow these instructions to remedy the issue.
+To verify that the email address is associated with a Microsoft account, navigate to <https://login.live.com/>, type in the affected email address, and click **Next**.
+If you receive the warning stating "That Microsoft account doesn't exist.
+Enter a different account or get a new one.", then the email address is not associated to a Microsoft account.
+If you are prompted to enter your password, your email address is set as the primary alias for your Microsoft account, and you need to follow the instructions in the next section to remedy the issue.

 ### Remove the association

 1. Sign in to <https://login.live.com/> with your Microsoft account.

-   If the user is uncertain of their Microsoft Account password there is a forgot password option listed on the sign in page.
+   If you are uncertain of your Microsoft account password, you should use the forgot password option listed on the sign-in page.

-   **Warning:** If you opt for the forgot password option, do *not* select **click here to remove your email address from that account** in the password reset email.
+   **Warning:** If you opt for the forgot password option, do *not* select **"Click here to remove your email address from that account"** in the password reset email.

 2. Select **Your info** from the ribbon near the upper left-hand corner of the page.

 3. Select **Manage your sign-in email or phone number**.

-4. You may be asked to verify your identity by email or text.
+4. You might be asked to verify your identity by email or text.
 Select the preferred method and proceed with verification.

 5. Locate the affected email address under the **Account alias** section.